Shark Arm case

-The Shark Arm case refers to a series of incidents that began in Sydney, Australia, on 25 April 1935 when a human arm was regurgitated by a captive 3.5-metre tiger shark, subsequently leading to a murder investigation and trial.
+The Shark Arm case was a series of incidents that began in Sydney, Australia, on 25 April 1935 when a human arm was regurgitated by a captive 3.5-metre tiger shark, resulting subsequently in a murder investigation and trial.

 Discovery of the arm

-In mid-April, a tiger shark was caught 3 km from Coogee Beach and transferred to the Coogee Aquarium Baths, where it was put on public display.
+During mid-April, a tiger shark was caught 3 km from Coogee Beach and transferred to the Coogee Aquarium Baths, where it was displayed publicly.
 Within a week, it became ill and vomited in front of a small crowd, leaving the left hand and forearm of a man bearing a distinctive tattoo floating in the pool.
 Before it was captured, the tiger shark had devoured a smaller shark.
 It was this smaller shark that had originally swallowed the human arm.